CHARM-BDF/charmgpt/README.INFO.GRAPH.ARTIFACT.md

 3. **Data Flow**:
    - When a graph is pinned, its ID is stored in the `pinnedGraphId` state in the chat store.
    - When sending a message, the pinned graph is included in the request to the server.
-   - The server adds the graph data as context for the AI model.
+   - The server parses the pinned graph and stores it in the `knowledgeGraph` property.
+   - When tools (like STRING-DB MCP server) generate new knowledge graphs, they are automatically merged with the pinned graph.
+   - The final response includes the merged knowledge graph.

 ### Implementation Details